anderkve/FYS3150/book/projects/project3.md

 - **Figures:** Figures included in your LaTeX document should be made as vector graphics (e.g. `.pdf` files), rather than raster graphics (e.g. `.png` files).
 If you are making plots with `matplotlib.pyplot` in Python, this is as simple as calling `plt.savefig("figure.pdf")` rather than `plt.savefig("figure.png")`.

+- **We recommend using Armadillo or Eigen:** For this project we recommend using Armadillo or Eigen to work with vectors (and matrices).

 ## Introduction